4th grade subject-verb agreement worksheets

-By 4th grade, agreement questions hide the subject: collective nouns (the team practices), subjects separated from the verb by a phrase (the box of crayons was full), and compound subjects.
+By 4th grade, agreement questions hide the subject: collective nouns (the team practices) and subjects separated from the verb (the box of crayons was full).
 The skill is finding the true subject first, then matching the verb to it.

 The kind of sentences you'll get